Cybercriminals are looking for creative new ways to hold your data hostage. One of the more devious yet ingenious ways is ransomware.

 RDP, a communications protocol that allows you to connect to another computer over a network connection, is another popular attack vector.
 Some examples of ransomware that spread via RDP include SamSam, Dharma and GandCrab, among many others.

 By default, RDP receives connection requests through port 3389.
 Cybercriminals take advantage of this by using port-scanners to scour the Internet for computers with exposed ports.
-They then attempt to gain access to the machine by exploiting security vulnerabilities or using brute force attacks to crack the machine’s login credentials.
+They then attempt to breach the machine by exploiting security vulnerabilities or using brute force attacks to crack the machine’s login credentials.

-Once the attacker has gained access to the machine, they can do more or less anything they wish.
+Once the attacker has compromised the machine, they can do more or less anything they wish.
 Typically this involves disabling your antivirus software and other security solutions, deleting accessible backups and deploying the ransomware.
 They may also leave a backdoor they can use in the future.

 - Use strong passwords.